manuparra/ht-condor/README.md

   cd /etc/yum.repos.d
   wget http://htcondor.org/yum/repo.d/htcondor-stable-rhel7.repo
   ```
-Note that this step need be done only once; do not get the same repository more than once.
 - Import signing key The RPMs are signed in the Redhat 6 and RedHat 7 repositories.
   ```
   wget http://htcondor.org/yum/RPM-GPG-KEY-HTCondor